paulclarkin/pim-community-dev/UPGRADE-1.5.md

         ├── User
         └── ReferenceData

+## Catalog Bundle & Component

+We've extracted model interfaces as ProductInterface from the Catalog bundle to the Catalog component.

+We keep the old interfaces as deprecated to avoid a large BC Break.

+This allow us to continue to split our classes in components and bundles.

 ## Partially fix BC breaks

 If you have a standard installation with some custom code inside, the following command allows to update changed services or use statements.